Neterpila/Rock_paper_scissors_backend/README.md

 Planned services:
 - Game Service - a service that manages the game, saves the players' choices and provides the player with the choice of another player in a given round.
-- Lobby Service - a service that allows you to get open lobbies that you can join, connect or create your own lobby.
+- Lobby Service - a service that allows browsing lobbies, creating own lobbies, connecting, as well as manages other in-lobby activities
-- API Gateway - mainly going to deal with authorization and routing
+- API Gateway - mainly deals with authorization and routing

 Users will use the mobile/web application.